 - The cover material (to limit hair sticking, noise, sliding, etc.).

 - The style of the mat (plain colours, such as grey, patterned, etc.).

 - The shape (round, square, rectangular) with edges of varying height.

 - Thickness of the mat.

 Classic stuffing tends to spread unevenly throughout the cushion meaning you have to shake it out daily to put it back into place.
 To avoid having to do so, be sure to invest in well-padded bedding.

 Cushions and rugs that do not feature a removable cover can sometimes be machine-washed.
-However, they will have a fairly limited lifespan as the interior foam can start to break down and will no longer offer an even surface for your dog.
+However, they will have a fairly limited lifespan as the interior foam can start to break down and will no longer offer an even surface for your dog to lie on.

-Quick tip: if your dog likes to scratch the surface of a bed before settling down, you will have to provide a hard-wearing cover or cloth (such as micro-fibre) able to withstand to daily clawing.
+Quick tip: if your dog likes to scratch the surface of a bed before sleeping, you will have to provide a hard-wearing cover or cloth (such as micro-fibre) able to withstand daily clawing.

 Guide written by: